 Trust Board Membership Terms of Office and Appointing Bodies

 The Kingston Academy benefits from a Trust Board which has a great depth of educational expertise.
-It comprises two of its three member representatives, the school’s head teacher and trustees from the local and wider community, chosen for the skills and experience they bring to the role, together with two parent trustees and a staff trustee.
+It comprises its three member representatives, the school’s head teacher and trustees from the local and wider community, chosen for the skills and experience they bring to the role, together with two parent trustees and a staff trustee.
 Full details of all current trustees including their full names, dates of appointment, the committees they serve on and positions of responsibility are shown in the table below (including details of any trustees who have stepped down during the last 12 months).
 Biographical details of trustees, their attendance at meetings over the last academic year and details of their relevant business and pecuniary interests are available from the drop down menu to the left.

 Each trustee has a four year term of office (with the exception of the head teacher, who holds the post ex officio) which may be extended for a further term of four years.
 All community trustees were appointed by the members and all co-opted trustees were appointed by the Trust Board.
 The parent trustees were elected by the parent body and the staff trustee was elected by the staff body.

 The Chair of the Trust Board

 The Chair of the Trust Board is appointed annually.
-The current Chair is:
+The current Chair is Graham Willett and you can contact him via the Clerk.

 Minutes of meetings